Funeral Costs & Options in Texas: 2026 Guide

 A family can bury its own dead without using a licensed funeral director in Texas.
 However, a statement of death and a death certificate are legally required.
 Local ordinances or deed restrictions generally prohibit private burials within city limits.
 You must check with the State Health Department and local zoning authorities for applicable laws.

 Caskets are not required by law in Texas.
-However, cemetery or mausoleum restrictions may be regarding caskets and outer burial containers or vaults.
-The law does not require a casket for cremation, but the crematory usually requires some type of container, such as a cardboard box or canvas pouch.
+However, cemetery or mausoleum restrictions may apply to caskets, outer burial containers, or vaults.
+The law does not require a casket for cremation, but crematories usually require some type of container, such as a cardboard box or a canvas pouch.

 To learn more about cremation services, the cremation process, secure ID tracking, cremation regulations, and laws, visit our Ultimate Guide to Cremation.